 On a lovely late spring afternoon, you decide to fire up your motorcycle and see some of the beautiful Pennsylvania scenery.
 As you are making your way through the countryside, a driver suddenly crosses into your lane without signaling, and you are thrown from your bike.
 You wake up in the hospital emergency room with a doctor explaining to you how you have been injured and how long it may take for you to recover.

 In 2015, more than 88,000 bikers were injured in motorcycle crashes, and nearly 5,000 died.
+In 2016, there were 3,321 motorcyclists injured in Pennsylvania alone.
 With roughly 8.6 million bikes on the road, there is a good chance you could find yourself involved in an accident.

 Whatever you know about car accidents in Pennsylvania, you can set aside.
-There is a different set of rules about motorcycle accidents that you need to know as you go ahead.
+There is a different set of rules about what motorcycle insurance covers that you need to know as you go forward.